Midnight Marauders: Recording

 Recording sessions for Midnight Marauders took place at Battery Studios, Platinum Island Studios and Scorcerer Sound in New York City, over a period of nine months, ending in September 1993.
 All songs were mixed at Battery Studios and mastered at The Hit Factory in New York City.
 Production was mainly handled by Q-Tip, with contributions from Skeff Anselm, Large Professor and Ali Shaheed Muhammad, who also contributed DJ scratching.
 Raphael Saadiq (credited as Raphael Wiggins) played bass guitar on the song "Midnight".

-The group hired Jive secretary Laurel Dann to be the album's "tour guide", having liked her voice, which is digitized throughout the album.
-With a sample of Cal Tjader's "Aquarius" as a backdrop, Dann opens the album on the track "Midnight Marauders Tour Guide", introducing herself as the woman on the album cover and describing the album's sound.
-She resurfaces on interludes at the end of some songs, providing information and adding to the overall aesthetic of the album.
-Q-Tip explained the decision to use her voice: "Everybody was used to hearing that kind of voice whether they were calling a phone company or they were on hold.
-There was always some type of monotone female voice that had a computerized vibe that was giving you information.
-So I thought how cool would it be if you called to pay your bill and then you would hear this female voice start rattling shit off like, 'Keep bouncing?'"

 Despite Jarobi White leaving the group midway through recording The Low End Theory, the group maintained a "revolving door policy" with him, in which he would continue to attend recording sessions and supply the group with humor that became part of their songwriting process.
 Clarifying his role, he stated, "You come in [to the studio].
 You might have had a bad day today.
 Some lady might have pushed you on the train ...
 I walk in the studio and I'm bringing all my rambunctious silly stupid jokes and now we're all laughing."
-Because of his efforts, White is referenced on Midnight Marauders.